Back to main page

 My research so far reflects these interests.
 My thesis and early work dealt with amalgams of nilpotent groups, and made strong use of dominions, a construction introduced by Isbell in a General Algebra context.
 It also explored the notion of epimorphism in varieties of groups.

-In my most recent work, I have used many of the ideas (in particular, the nilpotent product, a type of coproduct) to investigate the very down-to-Earth group theoretic problem of capability of groups.
+In more recent work, I have used many of the ideas (in particular, the nilpotent product, a type of coproduct) to investigate the very down-to-Earth group theoretic problem of capability of groups.

 I have a summary of my results so far.